Paul Manz: Biography

 A Fulbright grant enabled him to study with Flor Peeters in Belgium and Helmut Walcha in Germany.
-The Belgian government invited him to be the official United States representative in ceremonies honoring Flor Peeters on his 80th birthday and his 60th year as titular organist of the Cathedral of Saint Rombout in Mechelen, Belgium.
-At that time, Flor Peeters referred to his former student as ‘my spiritual son.’
+The Belgian government invited him to be the official United States representative in ceremonies honoring Peeters on his 80th birthday and his 60th year as titular organist of the Cathedral of Saint Rombout in Mechelen, Belgium.
+At that time, Peeters referred to his former student as ‘my spiritual son.’

 Manz concertized extensively in North America.
 He appeared at Lincoln Center in New York City, with the National Symphony Orchestra, under conductor Geoffrey Simon, at the Kennedy Center in Washington, D.C., with the Chicago Symphony Orchestra at Orchestra Hall and with the Minnesota Orchestra under the direction of Charles Dutoit, Leonard Slatkin, and Henry Charles Smith.
-In addition, he played recitals in churches and cathedrals here and abroad.
+In addition, he played recitals in churches and cathedrals in the U.S. and abroad.
 He was in great demand for his hymn festivals, which are his legacy as a church musician.
-He conducted many organ clinics, participated in liturgical seminars and appeared as lecturer and recitalist at the regional and national conventions of the American Guild of Organists.
+He conducted many organ clinics, participated in liturgical seminars, and appeared as lecturer and recitalist at the regional and national conventions of the American Guild of Organists.

 The esteem and respect with which Manz is regarded can be seen in the many honors he received.
-He was twice named one of the “Ten Most Influential Lutherans,” served as National Councilor of the American Guild of Organists and is listed as one of the “101 Most Notable Organists of the 20th Century.”
+He was twice named one of the "Ten Most Influential Lutherans", served as National Councilor of the American Guild of Organists, and is listed as one of the "101 Most Notable Organists of the 20th Century".
 He was the recipient of many honorary doctorates and awards.
-Northwestern University, his alma mater, presented him with the prestigious “Alumni Merit Award;.”
-The Lutheran School of Theology at Chicago presented him with the distinguished "Confessor of Christ Award"; The Chicago Bible Society presented him with the “Gutenberg Award; and the Lutheran Institute of Washington, DC honored him with the first “Wittenberg Arts Award.”
+Northwestern University, his alma mater, presented him with its "Alumni Merit Award, the Lutheran School of Theology at Chicago presented him with the "Confessor of Christ Award", the Chicago Bible Society presented him with the "Gutenberg Award", and the Lutheran Institute of Washington, DC honored him with the first "Wittenberg Arts Award".
 At a convention of the Association of Lutheran Church Musicians, his colleagues honored him for his work in the church.
-A large gathering in Minneapolis, Minnesota held a “Paul Manz Celebration: Honoring the Life of a Church Musician” where substantial gifts were given to the Ruth and Paul Manz Scholarship for Church Musicians.
+A large gathering in Minneapolis held a "Paul Manz Celebration: Honoring the Life of a Church Musician" where substantial gifts were given to the Ruth and Paul Manz Scholarship for Church Musicians.

-Trinity Seminary of Columbus, Ohio bestowed the “Joseph Sittler Award for Theological Leadership” and among his many honorary doctorates is the Doctor of Sacred Music degree from Valparaiso University, and most recently, the Doctor of Music degree from St. Olaf College, Northfield, Minnesota.
+Trinity Seminary of Columbus, Ohio, bestowed the "Joseph Sittler Award for Theological Leadership" and among his many honorary doctorates are the Doctor of Sacred Music degree from Valparaiso University, and most recently, the Doctor of Music degree from St. Olaf College, Northfield, Minnesota.